In 2020, Southern Adventist University's tuition was $22,320 a year.

 International students without financial need may be eligible for merit-based institutional scholarships.

-Room and board at Southern Adventist University is $6,940 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
+Housing and campus dining at Southern Adventist University costs $8,240 a year.
+This covers the cost of living in dorms or other on-campus housing, plus a dining plan that allows you to eat all or some of your meals the Southern Adventist University's on-campus cafeterias and dining facilities.

 |Total Estimated Costs|